BlackTopStreetHockey/btsh/README.md

 ### TODO

+* API docs (swagger or something)
+* GH actions for flake + tests
+* import/export the different models
+* Goal, Game Player tables
+* Setup relations between various models + seasons
+  * Relegation
+  * etc

 * AWS Deployment
   * Migrations
   * Collectstatic
 * Configure django-storages and django-import-export to store user uploaded files in s3
   * Until we have a deployment to AWS these are stored on the file system (works for local dev but won't work for a real deployment)

 ## mobile